What Is Change Management in Aviation SMS

-Airlines and airports are required to develop and maintain a formal process for identifying and performing needed changes in their operational environments.
-These changes usually effect existing services and operations.
+These operators must develop and maintain a formal risk management process for identifying hazards and implementing needed changes in their operational environments to help reduce risk to acceptable levels.
+These changes usually effect existing services and operations; however, new service offerings or operation types will trigger the need to initiate a change management project.

-Change management should describe these effects and the exposure that results from the change.
+Change management should describe these effects and the anticipated risk exposure that results from the change.

 Some basic tenants of management of change (MOC) are:

-- Airlines and airports need to establish processes and perform formal hazard analyses and risk assessments on major operational changes, major organizational changes, and changes in key personnel;
+- Operators need to establish processes and perform formal hazard analyses and risk assessments on major operational changes, major organizational changes, and changes in key personnel;

 - Safety Case/Risk assessments are aviation safety focused;